-“For Next” loop is one of those loops which is used very often than other loops in VBA coding.
+“For Next” loop is one of those loops which is used very often than other loops in VBALoops In VBALoops are commonly used in all of the programming languages, where there is a certain need or a criteria when we need a certain code to run a certain times.
+In VBA, there are several different types of loops, including Do while, Do till, For Loop, and For each loop.
+These loops help code to execute until the condition is met. coding.
 Loops will help us to repeat the same kind of task for specified cells until the condition is TRUE.

 FOR LOOP loops through the range of cells and perform a specific task until the condition is TRUE.
-For example, if you want to loops through the first 10 cells and insert serial numbers incremented by 1, you can use Excel VBA FOR NEXT loop.
+For example, if you want to loop through the first 10 cells and insert serial numbers incremented by 1, you can use FOR NEXT loop.

 For Statement = Starting Point To End Point [Perform Some Task] Next Statement

-From the starting point loop will start and perform some task, after finishing the task its move to the next loop and again perform the same task in the different cell.
-Like this, until it reaches End Point it keeps performing the specified task.
+From the starting point loop will start and perform some task after finishing the task its move to the next loop and again perform the same task in the different cell.
+Like this, until it reaches the endpoint, it keeps performing the specified task.

-Assume you want to insert serial numbers from 1 to 10 from A1 to A10.
-Off course we can insert like writing 10 lines of code like the below one.
+Assume you want to insert serial numbers from 1 to 10 to A1 to A10 cells.
+Of course, we can insert like writing ten lines of code.

 Sub For_Next_Loop_Example1() Range("A1").Value = 1 Range("A2").Value = 2 Range("A3").Value = 3 Range("A4").Value = 4 Range("A5").Value = 5 Range("A6").Value = 6 Range("A7").Value = 7 Range("A8").Value = 8 Range("A9").Value = 9 Range("A10").Value = 10 End Sub

-The above code also would do the job for me.
-But what if I want to insert 100 serial numbers, off course I can’t write 100 lines to code just to insert serial numbers.
-This is where the beauty of “FOR NEXT” loop comes in to picture.
-Follow the below steps to minimize the code
+But what if I want to insert 100 serial numbers?
+Of course, I can’t write 100 lines of code just to insert serial numbers.
+This is where the beauty of the “FOR NEXT” loop comes in to picture.
+Follow the below steps to minimize the code.

-Step 1: To apply VBA FOR NEXT loop we need to define a variable, I have declared the variable name called “Serial_Number” as an integer data type.
+Step 1: First, we need to define a variable.
+I have declared the variable name called “Serial_Number” as an integer data type.

 Sub For_Next_Loop_Example2() Dim Serial_Number As Integer End Sub

-Step 2: Now I order to apply VBA FOR NEXT loop in excel lets cercal our object our objective is to insert serial numbers from 1 to 10, so this means our loop has to run for 10 times.
-So our FOR LOOP statement should be like this.
+Step 2: Now I order to apply FOR NEXT loop, our objective is to insert serial numbers from 1 to 10, so this means our loop has to run for ten times.
+So FOR LOOP statement should be like this.